smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 }
 ```
 !@

 @![android]
-If you created the service using the Android Studio template then the service should have been added to your `AndroidManifest.xml` otherwise the service needs to be defined in the manifest:
+If you created the service using the Android Studio template then the service should have been added to your `AndroidManifest.xml`.
+If not, then service needs to be defined in the manifest:

 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"